Argonauts Club: Culture

-Thursday: Lindley Evans ("Mr Melody Man"), introduced by a few bars of Anatoly Lyadov's The Music Box, played and spoke on music performance and composition.
+Thursday: Lindley Evans ("Mr Melody Man"), introduced by a few bars of Anatoly Lyadov's Musical Snuffbox, played and spoke on music performance and composition.

 Guests on his segment included basso Alexander Kipnis, oboist Léon Goossens, singer Joan Hammond, pianist Geoffrey Parsons, conductor Richard Bonynge, French horn virtuoso Barry Tuckwell, violinist Patricia Tuckwell (sister of Barry) and conductor-composer Malcolm Williamson.
 Several of these were Argonauts in their younger days.

 Friday was The Argosy, entirely devoted to members' contributions selected from the many thousands that might have arrived in the previous month, usually on a particular theme.